geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 This is a special context that uses the `new.json` file in the root of the project. (`web/client` for standard mapstore, root for custom projects).
 You can edit `new.json` to customize the initial template for new maps (for instance, you can change the backgrounds).

-`new.json` is a special case, but you can configure your own static map context creating these json files in the root of the project, for instance `mycontext.json` and accessing them at the URL:
+`new.json` and `config.json` are special cases, but you can configure your own static map context creating these json files in the root of the project, for instance `mycontext.json` and accessing them at the URL:

 ```http
 http://localhost:8081/#viewer/openlayers/mycontext

 ```

-**important note**: `new.json` is a special file and doesn't require the version.
+**important note**: `new.json` and `config.json` are special files and don't require the version.
 For other map context, you **must** specify the version of the map file type in the root of the json file:

 ```javascript
     {